VariaanZhou/SpaTRACE/README.md

 ![Pipeline Overview](./assets/Method_Overview.png)
 ### How it works

-**SpaTRACE** is a recurrent autoencoder trained on sampled cell trajectories from pseudotime.
+**SpaTRACE** is a spatiotemporal transformer model trained on sampled cell trajectories from pseudotime.
 By modeling the temporal dynamics of each **ligand–receptor pair, transcription factor, and target gene** under **L1 regularization**, the model learns embeddings that capture semantic representations of cellular interactions.

 These embeddings can then be used to:
 - Reconstruct **ligand–receptor → target gene** relationships